auth0/docs/articles/mfa/guides/guardian/guardian-ios-sdk.md

 The [Guardian for iOS Software Development Kit](https://github.com/auth0/GuardianSDK.iOS) helps you create iOS apps with Guardian functionality, providing secure access to <dfn data-key="multifactor-authentication">multi-factor authentication (MFA)</dfn> with push notifications.
 With this toolkit you can build your own customized version of the Guardian application that matches the look and feel of your organization.

-For more general information on MFA, read our [multi-factor authentication](/mfa) documentation.
+For more general information on MFA, see [multi-factor authentication](/mfa).

-Get started using Guardian for iOS below, or, if you're looking for a specific document, try the listing of [additional documents](#additional-documents) related to Guardian for iOS.

 ## Requirements